BLCM/cabinetsorter/README.md

 - Pull some of the config stuff out to a config file
 - README/Mod Description parsing could probably use some tweaking, but will have to do that carefully, of course.
-- Proper logging
 - Link to the mod's *directory* instead of the mod file, for "view?"
-- Flag to only update if git has updated?
-  - We don't want to run after *every* commit, because there could be a bunch all at once.
-But maybe if we ran every couple of minutes, that could at least be an initial gate.
-As opposed to my original plan of every 10/15/whatever minutes.
 - Update unit tests, they're pretty out of date now
   - Make sure to have tests to explicitly check for MUT categories on FT and BLCMM files